OrcaProgrammer/HPC-Script-Helper/README.md

 ## Usage:

 The HPC Script Helper takes in templates for different styles of job files.
 This lets the user customise what data they want to input for a given template.
 The templates are .txt text files with tags inside to represent where the user would want data to be injected.
+Examples for templates can be found inside the /template_examples/ folder.
 A tag is opened with {% and closed with %}.
 Anything in-between the tag open and close will be used as field names for data input.
 For example:

 '{% Number of cores %}'